jeffrey-weisinger/RoboSpawner/README.md

 --Maybe some cool Screenshots--

 ## Demo:
-Make sure that you have npm and node.js on your computer before installing this demo.
+Make sure that you have the **most recent** versions of npm and node.js on your computer before installing this demo.
 Navigate to the directory where you'd like to install RoboSpawner.
 Then, in the terminal, type:

     "git clone https://github.com/jeffrey-weisinger/RoboSpawner.git"